17-Year-Old Norwalk Lifeguard Morgan Saunders Saves Little Girl After Spotting Her Facedown In Water

 NORWALK, Conn.
 (CBSNewYork) — Hundreds of area teenagers will work as lifeguards this summer season, but only a handful will experience life-saving drama like an incident that unfolded this week in Norwalk.

-Sitting in the big lifeguard chair, she looks so little, but size is an imperfect measure of skill and heart.READ MORE: MTA Urges New Yorkers To Take The Train To Local Beaches
+Sitting in the big lifeguard chair, she looks so little, but size is an imperfect measure of skill and heart.READ MORE: Fourth Of July Traditions Return To Coney Island, City Gearing Up For Long-Awaited Fireworks Shows

 Seventeen-year-old Morgan Saunders has plenty of both.

-Note: Editor’s note: This story was originally published on Friday, July 2.